Is it time to bring an investor into your business?

 Mixing debt and equity can be a good option

 One option is to use both debt and equity financing.
 For example, you could use loans to help finance operations between equity financing rounds.
 Or, you could use loans to fuel your growth and then take on an investor when the company’s equity can be sold at a higher valuation.

-However, McCartney warns investors may shy away from your company if you are carrying too much debt because of concerns you may end up using their investment to pay off loans or sacrifice growth to repay the money.
+However, Pépin warns investors may shy away from your company if you are carrying too much debt because of concerns you may end up using their investment to pay off loans or sacrifice growth to repay the money.

 Consider different scenarios

-Your goal is to find the optimal mix both in terms of type and amount of financing to fuel your company’s growth throughout its journey and ensure you reap the fruits of your hard work.
+Your goal is to find the optimal mix both in terms of type and amount of financing to fuel your company’s growth throughout its journey and ensure you reap the benefits of your hard work.

-“Test different scenarios to understand the real cost difference—both financial and non-financial—between funding options now and over your business’s life cycle.”
+“Test different scenarios to understand the real cost difference—both financial and non-financial—between funding options, now and over your business’s life cycle.”

 Take a few minutes to assess how your business compares to other businesses in your industry using our workforce efficiency benchmarking tool.